CMSC132, or Object-Oriented Programming II, is one of the most fundamental courses for a computer science student here at Maryland.

 - If you’re struggling with a topic, you can talk with the professor after class or during office hours, talking with your TA, or searching on StackOverflow.
 The content of this course is pretty universal, and nearly any question you could have is only a few clicks away.

 - Don’t share any code (unless instructions say otherwise).
-The UMD CS department takes cheating seriously.
+The UMD CS department can be strict about this.

 - Start the projects early!
 Can you finish that project in one night?
 Probably.
-But if you have an error, you won’t have time to ask your TA for help.
-Don’t risk it.
+But if you have an error, you won’t have time to ask your TA for help!

 A final word

-For some of you, this class will be a cakewalk, but for others, it might not be.
-Please don’t talk about how “easy” the last midterm or project was.
-We’re all in the same boat here: if you understand the material well, help a classmate out by pointing them in the right direction.
+For some of you, this class will be a cakewalk, but for others, it might not be, so try to avoid talking about how “easy” the last midterm or project was.
+If you understand the material well, help a classmate out by pointing them in the right direction.